netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

-- Congestion control and RTT estimation algorithms should be designed to gracefully handle path changes that don't trigger a reset, unless it can be guaranteed that both SCION endpoints are configured to prevent automatic path chnges.
+- Congestion control and RTT estimation algorithms should be designed to gracefully handle path changes that don't trigger a reset, unless it can be guaranteed that both SCION endpoints are configured to prevent automatic path changes.
 - Within a QUIC-MP session, every SCION network path should be used only with one path ID.
 However, it may be reused if the path was abandoned or closed.